pat2echo/Pebbles-Leads/documentation/readme.md

-## 🚀 Continuous Integration & Feature Flagging Strategy
+## 🚀 CI Strategy: Continuous Integration & Feature Flagging

 Our project follows a **Continuous Integration (CI) strategy** for version control, ensuring that changes are frequently merged, tested, and deployed with minimal disruptions.
 This approach allows us to maintain a stable codebase while accelerating development cycles.